ocular-d/styleguide-editorial/docs/headings.md

 ## Verb tense

-Use the imperative form, especially when writing the title of a task.
-It increases findability.
+Use the imperative form, especially when writing the title of a task, because it increases findability.
-In other words, avoid the gerundive form.
-Users search for "create something", not "creating something".
+In other words, avoid the gerundive form, because users don't use gerund when searching.

 **:thumbsup: Correct** code for this rule: